MFA | 2-year program

 Please do not submit multi-page PDF files.
 Each sample should be accompanied by text identifying the medium and year, and a four-sentence description explaining the concepts that inform your work (50 words maximum).
 If collaborative projects are presented, you must clearly identify your individual contribution.

-Furniture Design: In the MFA programs, students make their own work as part of learning from, and with, materials.
-This applies to tests and models as well as to full-size objects at human scale.
-Material experimentation includes traditional, new and hybrid materials as appropriate to individual student interests.
+Furniture Design: In the MFA programs, students often make their own work as a means to understand complex ideas.
+The idea is that critical making combined with critical thinking leads to innovative objects.
+This experimental approach applies to tests and models as well as to full-size objects at human scale.
+Material experimentation includes traditional, new and hybrid materials as appropriate to individual student interest.
+Choose your strongest work for your portfolio presentation—and it doesn't necessarily have to be furniture.
+If possible, you should aim to show finished photographed work and minimize the number of process images you include.

 Jewelry + Metalsmithing: The rigorous studio-based orientation of the graduate program leverages traditional skills and fabrication techniques to critically approach new territories and ways of making.